CSCI-GA-2820-FA22-003/shopcarts/README.md

 ## Read all product
 ----
-  Read all product in table
+  Read all products in a shopcart

 * **URL**